 Generally, the donors of the assets permit the Association to use all or part of the income earned on related investments for general or specific purposes.
-For the years ended June 30, 2014 and 2013, the Association reported no permanently restricted net assets.
+For the years ended June 30, 2015 and 2014, the Association reported no restricted net assets.